jobosk/rps-service/README.md

 ## Testing

-Setup the required infrastructure using the following command on a running Docker:
+Setup the required infrastructure using the following command on a running Docker environment:
 ```
 docker-compose -f docker-compose-test.yml up -d
 ```